Alex I Askaroff

 Dickens and James Robinson Planché were great friends.
 I remember seeing a copy of a letter from Dickens pleading for JP to pop round and help him with a play which Dickens was putting on for his children.
 It was a very personal insight into the human side of Dickens.

-Anyway, as usual I digress—now back to the fairytale.
+Anyway, as usual I digress—now back to the actual fairytale.

 A Fairy tale